 -1 Easing if they are an elf and their ears are visible

 If you succeed and the defense roll fails, you are able to determine whether or not the other character is speaking deceitfully.
 If you detect deception, you do not automatically ascertain the truth, or to what extent the lie is a lie; you simply know something is wrong.
 If unsuccessful, you may not use lie detection on that character again for at least 15 minutes.
 Unsuccessful attempts do not compel you to believe the character; you just can't be sure.
+Lie detection can detect only deliberate deception, not honest mistakes (i.e. falsehoods the speaker believes to be true).

 A successful attempt to use lie detection is effective until the subject of conversation notably changes.
 At that point, if you have not failed an attempt, you may attempt lie detection again.

 Character Observation Lie detection rules may also be used to resolve the act of observing a character to determine their intentions.
 Instead of revealing whether the person's words are false, a successful usage will reveal whether their behavior is false.
 For example, if you're curious whether a person who acts happy to see you is actually angry, whether a person who acts like a normal tavern customer is actually snooping for information, or whether a friendly-looking adventurer who beckons you to approach really just wants you to walk into a trap.
 As with lie detection, a successful attempt does not give you the exact details of the dishonesty, only that something is wrong.
+It cannot be used to indirectly ascertain if the character's friend(s) are lying.

 Next